-Targets Results Use of timber specified in Sustainable Sourcing Code! for concrete formwork panels (certified timber and Japan-grown timber) 2 100% by 2030 80% Percentage of female managers3 Over 20% by fiscal 2030, 30% by fiscal 2040, and 40% by fiscal 2050 8.1%
+Targets Results Use of timber specified in Sustainable Sourcing Code 11 for concrete formwork panels (certified timber and Japan-grown timber) 2 100% by 2030 80% Percentage of female managers3 Over 20% by fiscal 2030, 30% by fiscal 2040, and 40% by fiscal 2050 8.1%

-^{1} The code, in which international agreements and guidelines for sustainability in different sectors are used as a reference, specifies guidelines and methods of operation aimed at implementing sustainability-oriented procurement, among other matters.
+- 1 The code, in which international agreements and guidelines for sustainability in different sectors are used as a reference, specifies guidelines and methods of operation aimed at implementing sustainability-oriented procurement, among other matters. - 2 In respect to Mitsubishi Estate and Mitsubishi Jisho Residence Co., Ltd. For properties completed in FY2022; FY2022 results. - 3 In respect to Mitsubishi Estate, Results as of April 1, 2024.